CURRICULUM VITAE 2015

 WHO consultant activities:

 · Effectively provided WHO (Western Pacific Region) in Kobe, Japan with results-based policy recommendations on issues related to urbanization and health, as part of a global reconsideration of Health Equity programs.
-The consultation led to changes in staff development and policy development
+The consultation led to changes in staff development and science policy development

 · Credited with implementing new directions in research policy for the Global Forum, the body associated with WHO that addresses issues of research policy in developing countries.
 Through consultations with senior staff and written reports, helped formulate a new approach that focuses research efforts on essential national health needs